333HaI/montecarloMPT/README.md

 ## Features
 The script prompts you for the stock tickers, the number of simulations to run, and the risk-free rate.

-Live Data: Pulls the last five years of daily closing prices directly from Yahoo Finance.
+pulls the last five years of daily closing prices directly from Yahoo Finance.

 Automatically calculates :